sahib/misc/performance/3_memory.rst

     * Avoid using pointers and refactor to make it allocate-able on the stack.
     * Prefer pass & return by value if value is small (< 64 byte ~= cache line)
     * Use sync.Pool to save allocations.
+    * Sometimes inlining can make stack allocations possible.
+    * Sometimes use of interfaces can force heap allocations (cost_of_interface example!)

     Good guide for the details: https://tip.golang.org/doc/gc-guide#Eliminating_heap_allocations